Whether you’re installing a new air conditioner or looking to maximize your current one, getting it level is key.

 - Make your air conditioner sink even more.

 - Eventually wear out your air conditioner much sooner.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad takes experience.
-It’s usually not a job you’ll want to tackle on your own, since your air conditioner may need to be temporarily disconnected.
-This requires the help of a certified HVAC tech.
+Leveling an air conditioner pad requires experience.
+It’s usually not a job you’ll want to tackle on your own, since your air conditioner might need to be temporarily disconnected.
+This requires the assistance of a certified HVAC technician.

-If you think your air conditioner is sinking and causing problems, give Three Rivers Heating & Cooling a call at 503-213-4433.
+If you’re worried your air conditioner is sinking and causing problems, give Three Rivers Heating & Cooling a call at 503-213-4433.
 We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.